smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 !!! info

     Config Mapping instances are cached.
-They are populated when the `Config` instance is initialized and their values are not updated on Config Source changes.
+They are populated when the `SmallRyeConfig` instance is initialized and their values are not updated on `ConfigSource` changes.

 For a Config Mapping to be valid, it needs to match every configuration property name contained in the `Config` under the specified prefix set in `@ConfigMapping`.
 This prevents unknown configuration properties in the `Config`.
-This behaviour can be disabled with the configuration `smallrye.config.mapping.validate-unknown=false`.
+This behaviour can be disabled with the configuration `smallrye.config.mapping.validate-unknown=false`, or by ignoring specified paths with `io.smallrye.config.SmallRyeConfigBuilder.withMappingIgnore`.

 ## Defaults